History of Transracial Adoption

 The idea of race itself is relatively new.
 It wasn’t until the 17th century that the term began to apply to the idea of physical characteristics.
-Prior to that point, race generally referred to individuals who shared a common language rather than a common skin tone.
+Before that point, race generally referred to individuals who shared a common language rather than a common skin tone.
 Even the term “ethnicity” can be loaded.
 Ethnicity generally refers to those who share a common background, but more explicitly refers to those who have been raised within the same culture.

 The most obvious answer to managing the trials of transracial adoption is to pursue an open adoption.
 Allowing the child to have a relationship with the birth mother can help him or her connect with their biological heritage.
-Likewise, if the birth mother has a very different religion, background or language, it might be wise for the adoptive parents to learn as much as they can about her identity so that it might be passed on to their own child.
+Likewise, if the birth mother has a very different religion, background, or language, it might be wise for the adoptive parents to learn as much as they can about her identity so that it might be passed on to their child.

-In the end, whether the open adoption is transracial or not, it is most important that the parents provide a loving, safe and warm environment for the child.
+In the end, whether the open adoption is transracial or not, it is most important that the parents provide a loving, safe, and warm environment for the child.
 As long as the child is loved and supported, his or her future will be bright.